Saric-Group/trimem_sbeady/HowTo_TriLMP.md

 ```

 When perfoming this type of scaling keep in mind that different ```r``` values will give you spheres with different radii: the larger ```r```, the larger the radius of the sphere for the same average edge length.

+This scaling is NOT necessary when you use the meshes produced by the in-house code.

 ***